 All was great.
 Then my world came crashing down.
 Rather, I crashed my world.
 To avoid being too graphic, I committed adultery.
 For a period of time, I lived a duplicitous life.
 Finally, I called off the relationship.
 I thought I had escaped being found out.

 The next day, I made a phone call to check on the other woman.
 My oldest son heard the phone conversation.
 He confronted me with words that pierced me, “Twenty years of respect are gone.”
 After initially denying all, I came clean (or rather dirty).

-In my arrogance I hurt a very good woman who had been my wife since we were both 16, my 4 kids, my parents, my church, the seminary and the cause of Christ.
+In my arrogance I hurt a very good woman who had been my wife since we were both 16, my four children, my parents, my church, the seminary and the cause of Christ.
 I sinned against all of them.
 Yet, as David prayed when he confessed his sin, I had sinned chiefly against God.

 Against you, you only, have I sinned and done what is evil in your sight.

 — Psalm 51:4